box1273002/Entrepreneurship/Business_Plan.md

 #### 3.6.3 University and Workplace Partnerships

 Because our app focuses on productivity, one of our main audiences would be students.
 Therefore, we would focus on marketing for this audience via university and workplace partnerships.
-We could start with the University of Bath and market the app via social media platforms, especially via the University’s Instagram page [b] because there are student vloggers who make content that promotes how student life is like at the University of Bath as well as the University’s programmes [c].
+We could start with the University of Bath and market the app via social media platforms, especially via the University’s Instagram page [13] because there are student vloggers who make content that promotes how student life is like at the University of Bath as well as the University’s programmes [14].
 However, this does however come with the risk of the app coming across as pushed by the university, contradicting with our core message of take back control.
 We could also ask content creators that are promoting study content to advertise our app and perhaps, if we get content creators that are very well-known, we could provide a 3-month free premium model if customers sign up with a promotion code.
-A suitable platform to advertise this on is YouTube because there are study communities on this app such as the “StudyTubing” community [d] and it would be beneficial if content creators could provide demonstrations of the app via long-form content, compared to platforms that mainly provide short-form content such as TikTok.
+A suitable platform to advertise this on is YouTube because there are study communities on this app such as the “StudyTubing” community [15] and it would be beneficial if content creators could provide demonstrations of the app via long-form content, compared to platforms that mainly provide short-form content such as TikTok.

 #### 3.6.4 User Case Studies